-Active Geographic Areas are unable to independently accomplish incident management objectives.
+Active Geographic Areas may require national support to accomplish incident management objectives.
 Resource capability remains stable enough nationally to sustain incident operations and meet objectives in active Geographic Areas.
 There is a low to moderate probability that drawing down resources from non-active Geographic Areas may pose a risk should existing conditions change.

-• Significant wildland fire or non-fire activity is increasing in a few Geographic Areas.

-- Resources within most Geographic Areas are adequate to manage the current situation, with light to moderate mobilization of resources occurring through NICC. - Potential for emerging significant wildland fires is normal to below normal for the time of year.
+- Significant wildland fire or non-fire activity is increasing in a few Geographic Areas. - Resources within most Geographic Areas are adequate to manage the current situation, with light to moderate mobilization of resources occurring through NICC. - Potential for emerging significant wildland fires is normal to below normal for the time of year.

-Mobilization of resources nationally is required to sustain incident management operations in the active Geographic Areas.
-National priorities established as a necessary measure to address the heavy and persistent demand for shared resources among active Geographic Areas.
+Mobilization of resources nationally is required to sustain incident management operations in active Geographic Areas.
+National priorities are established to address the demand for shared resources among active Geographic Areas.
 There is a moderate to high probability that drawing down resources from non-active Geographic Areas may pose a risk should existing conditions change.